 We offer two levels of scholarships: Companion and Ambassador.

 Ambassador-level scholarships award $500 or more for requests involving internships and educational/travel expenses.
 Ambassador scholarships require a more intensive application process.
-To qualify, applicants must provide a resume, cover letter, and two recommendation letters; must answer two essay questions; and must complete an interview with the Philos Project’s Executive Director Robert Nicholson.
+To qualify, applicants must provide a resume, cover letter, writing sample, and two recommendation letters; must answer two essay questions; and must complete an interview with the Philos Project’s Executive Director Robert Nicholson.